The representation of spacetime through time functions: The stable Lorentzian distance (manifold case)

 On the metric side, globally hyperbolic spacetimes exhibit a finite Lorentzian distance \cite[Prop.\ 2.26]{minguzzi17} that is upper semi-continuous \cite[Thm.\ 2.60(g)(d)]{minguzzi17}.
 Full continuity of \( d \) requires more specialized structures, such as proper Lorentz-Finsler spaces and stronger regularity conditions (e.g., local Lipschitzness) \cite[Thm.\ 2.53]{minguzzi17}, see however \cite{ling24} for an approach which mitigates these difficulties in the $C^0$ setting.
 In summary, under weak causality/low regularity conditions, upper semi-continuity and finiteness may be lost, and lower semi-continuity demands additional assumptions.

 Does low regularity and weak causality render all continuity properties for a Lorentzian distance invalid?
 Not entirely.
 A natural Lorentzian distance, denoted \( D \), emerges in this regime.
 Unlike \( d \), function \( D \) is upper semi-continuous and does not require additional assumptions like global hyperbolicity or local Lipschitzness.
 Moreover, \( D \) satisfies the reverse triangle inequality for a broader relation than the causal relation \( J \), namely \( J_S \).
 Historically, \( d \) has received more attention, but if \( D \) had been discovered earlier, the focus might have shifted.
-The value \( D(p, q) \) is defined by slightly enlarging the cones and considering causal curves for the enlarged cones connecting \( p \) and \( q \).
-By also enlarging the {\em indicatrices} within the cones, proper time is computed for each enlargement, and the infimum of these values defines \( D(p, q) \), termed the {\em stable Lorentzian distance}.
+The value \( D(p, q) \) is defined by slightly enlarging the cones and considering the causal curves (for the enlarged cones) that connect \( p \) and \( q \).
+By also enlarging the {\em indicatrices}\footnote{The non-compact unit ball is enlarged to contain the original one.} within the cones, proper time is computed for each enlargement, and the infimum of these values defines \( D(p, q) \), termed the {\em stable Lorentzian distance}.
 This function is upper semi-continuous, satisfies the reverse triangle inequality for \( J_S \), and under stable causality, \( D(p, p) = 0 \).
 Additionally, \( d \leq D \), and under global hyperbolicity, \( d = D \).

 An important concept associated with \( D \) is that of a {\em stable spacetime}, which lies between global hyperbolicity and stable causality \cite[Thm.\ 2.63]{minguzzi17}.
 A stable spacetime is defined by the finiteness of \( D \).
 A theorem \cite[Thm.\ 2.61]{minguzzi17} ensures that stable spacetimes remain stable under cone and indicatrix enlargements, preserving both causality and the finiteness of \( D \).